sprotou/DS-evaluation-2020/README.md

 3. (10 points) Professor Oak suspects that Pokémon in the _grass_ class have a stronger regular attack than those in the _rock_ class.
 Check if he is right and convince him of your conclusion with statistical arguments.
    Note: If there are Pokémon that are in both classes, discard them.
    Note: You may assume that the distribution of the regular attack feature is normal for all Pokémon classes.
 4. (10 points) Professor Oak reveals to you that he has built a backdoor into every Pokedex in the world and that he is secretly dumping the memory of all devices to his servers.
-He expects to have the records of 1 billion combats soon, and one machine won’t be enough to handle all this data, so he wants you to use Spark.
-Your task: Solve problem 2iv above (“list the names of the 10 Pokémon with the largest number of victories”) with a Spark implementation in Python.
+He expects to have the records of 1 billion combats soon, and one machine won’t be enough to handle all this data, so he wants you to use a scalable/Python method (Pyspark/dask/Python... your choice ! ).
+Your task: Solve problem 2iv above (“list the names of the 10 Pokémon with the largest number of victories”) map reduce implementation in Python.
 The output should be a Python list with 10 names sorted in descending order of number of victories.
-   Note: You don’t need to run the Spark code -- just list it!
+   Note: You don’t need to run the code -- just list it!
 You should assume that you have two DataFrames (already loaded) called `pokemon` and `combats`, with the same schema as the small CSV files you’ve been working with above.

 <!--